vmuijrers/EmpoweringCreativeThinkingThroughProgramming/labs/lab_07.md

 **After 3 weeks, you immediately get a fail for this lab.

+Download Processing 2.2.1 from processing.org

 #7_1: Don't be Square!

+In Processing:
+First create a new project named "mySquareProject", this project will have a main sketch file, which should be name "Main".
-In processing, create a class named "Square(object)", which has the following attributes: x (x-position),y (y-position), w (width), h (height), col (color).
+Then create a class named "Square(object)" in an new tab named "MySquareTab", which has the following attributes: x (x-position),y (y-position), w (width), h (height), col (color).
 Also give the Square class the method "def display", this is where you draw the square to the screen.
-If you created your class in a separate file, use "from <fileName> import Square" in your main sketch, to access the Square class.
+If you created your class in a separate file, use "from MySquareTab import Square" in your main sketch, to access the Square class.
 Make sure you create one instance of the Square class in your main sketch file by calling "Square(xPos,yPos,width,height, col)"
 Hint: you can create a color as follows: color(value,value,value) in order red, green, blue with values between 0 and 255.
+So c = color(255,100,125) and then Square(100,200,100,100,c) (this is an example).

 #7_2: Random Squares!